sullis/hbc-tech-blog/_posts/2018-04-12-ada-accessibility-and-keyboard-navigation.md

 <video width="100%" autoplay="true" loop="true" name="keyboard navigation demo" src="./assets/images/ada-keyboard-navigation/keyboard-navigation-demo.mov" style="margin-top: 40px; border-bottom: solid 1px #ccc;"></video>

 ### Challenges
 1. In our submenus, few links in our small breakpoint menu are hidden from our large breakpoint.
 We needed a `setTimeout()` to put a break in the order of operations so the browser would parse the CSS and then apply our keyboard navigation code.
-This allowed us use 'getComputedStyle()' to skip over any elements that had `display: none;`.
-Otherwise, the hidden elements broke our tab sequence because the script indexed the anchor in the DOM, but because it was hidden there was nothing to focus.
+This allowed us to use 'getComputedStyle()' to skip over any elements that had `display: none;`.
+Otherwise, the hidden elements broke our tab sequence because the script indexed the hidden anchor elements in the DOM.
+Because they were hidden there was nothing to focus next in the tab order.

 2. Another `setTimeout()` was needed to properly focus the first item when a submenu was opened.
 This was because of our "fancy" transition on the submenu `<ul>` from `opacity: 0` to `opactiy: 1`.
 A similar problem again, focusing an item isn't possible if it's hidden, so we needed to pause our script to let that transition to run, allow the browser to render the changes and report them back, allowing javascript to get the latest, updated styles.